inferno-framework/inferno-framework.github.io/docs/advanced-test-features/scripting-execution.md

   form.
 - `NOOP` actions can be used to help clarify sequencing.
-For example, if two sessions both have long running tests that interact but complete in a particular order due to wait interactions, but don't require any external interactions.
+For example, if two sessions both have long running tests that interact but complete in a particular order due to wait interactions and don't require any external interactions.
 You could poll the session that will end last and look only for the `done` state, which would require `WAIT` actions on any `waiting` states so that Inferno recognizes them, or you could define states for each `waiting` state with `NOOP`